 KL noted that committee meetings for June 1 and October 5 have been added to the town calendar.
 KL, with help from AM and TT, recapped the main messages from the Town Boards and Committees meeting held April 5, 2017.
 In particular, committee members were reminded that any communications about committee business between two or more people must be discussed at posted meetings that are open to the public, and not by email or phone.
-Distribution of any materials to the committee should be copied to RM to ensure that a public record is kept.
+Distribution of any materials to the committee should be sent first to RM who will send to the committee, to ensure that a public record is kept.
 And members were reminded that when engaging with the public, they should take care to ensure that personal opinions not be portrayed as official positions of the committee.
-Members should also make clear in conversations with citizens that if someone wants a comment to go to the committee, they should do so formally by emailing, writing, or attending a meeting.